I've been running for 20 years and this is my favorite stretch for tight hips

 "If the pigeon stretch hurts your knee, it could mean that the hips are too tight to allow the legs to move into the correct position," says Tardiff.
 "As an alternative, to open up your hips you can perform a figure four stretch either seated or lying down.
 Another option would be to perform a butterfly stretch or 90/90."

-Camilla Artault is the chief tester of women’s running gear over on our sister site Coach.
-She also interviews experts and writes about a wide range of topics encompassing health, fitness, food, lifestyle and parenting.
+Camilla Artault is a fitness writer with a passion for running and yoga.
+She interviews experts and writes about a wide range of topics for Fit&Well encompassing health, fitness and nutrition.